hmf21/UAVLocalization/README.md

   <img width="600" height="300" src="asset/architecture_for_loc.png">
 </p>

-The
+The fine localization is achieve with frame-to-map alignment.
+For more details, please refer to the `UAVLoc.py` and files in `scripts/`.

 ## Code-Structure

 Some tips here:

 * To change
 * To change

-## Dataset-Download
+## Resources-Download

-DATASETS: All the datasets for this research have been open-sourced at the [this link](https://cloud.tsinghua.edu.cn/d/149b03e8c78948e5b8bb/)
+* DATASETS: All the datasets for this research have been open-sourced at the [this link](https://cloud.tsinghua.edu.cn/d/149b03e8c78948e5b8bb/)

+* Pretrained Weights: The pretrained weights

 ## Acknowledgements

 In particular, we thank

 We also appreciate the following open-sourced researches and tools:

 ## Citation